 Awareness stage landing pages need to be short; they can include offers such as whitepapers, ebooks, webinars, etc. which the customer can get access to after they enter their contact details.

-A Google search for the keywords ‘better social media management’ shows Marketo’s ad that offers users a free guide that will inform them about best practices from industry leaders about social media management:
+A Google search for the keywords ‘better social media management’ shows Marketo’s ad that offers users a free guide.
+This will inform them about best practices from industry leaders about social media management:

 The landing page connected with the ad offers visitors a free guide in exchange for their contact details:

-Only focus on the soft-sell at this stage, offer your customers a free resource first, and once you’ve warmed them up, you can then go in for the hard-sell.
+Only focus on the soft-sell at this stage, offer your customers a free resource first.
+Once you’ve warmed them up, you can then go in for the hard-sell.